semiprime/pygenda/docs/known_issues.md

 ------
 * No "Zoom" function (is this even needed with a decent modern display?)

-* Todo View navigation needs work: touchscreen not supported, and left/right can make cursor jump up and down
+* Todo View navigation needs refining: left/right can make cursor jump up and down

 * Todo items cannot be shown in Week or Year views